walb-linux/walb-tools/doc/design.md

 It is often required that many commands execution with `walbc` to achieve operations that system administrators usually want to do.
-We recommend to use the `walb.py` which is python library/script to controll a whole walb system using more conventional APIs.
+We recommend to use `walb.py` that is python library/script to controll a backup group using more conventional APIs.

-In this document, we do not use `walbc` directly but python APIs to control walb systems.
+In this document, we do not use `walbc` directly but python APIs to control backup groups.

-## Duplicates for several purpuses
+## Multiple servers in a backup group

 You may require more hosts/servers to achieve the following functionalities:
 - Two storage servers for software RAID1 system using walb devices.